What You Need To Know About The New Manafort And Cohen Court Documents

 Prosecutors with the U.S. Attorney's Office for the Southern District of New York recounted a number of transgressions to which Cohen pleaded guilty in August, including payments to two women ahead of Election Day 2016.

-But he wasn't acting on his own when he arranged for intermediaries to buy the silence of the women, both of whom alleged they'd had sexual relationships with Trump years before.
+But he apparently wasn't acting on his own when he arranged for intermediaries to buy the silence of the women, both of whom alleged they had had sexual relationships with Trump years before.

 When Cohen made those arrangements, court documents say, "he acted in coordination with and at the direction" of Trump.